Explosion in Schuylkill County under investigation - NewsBreak

 Explosion in Schuylkill County under investigation

-JOLIETT, SCHUYLKILL COUNTY (WBRE/WYOU) — Local and federal officials are investigating an explosion that occurred in Schuylkill County Monday afternoon.
+JOLIETT, SCHUYLKILL COUNTY (WBRE/WYOU) — Local and federal officials are investigating an explosion that occurred at Maine Drilling and Blasting in Schuylkill County on the afternoon of Monday, Oct.
+10.

 According to the Joliett Fire Department, crews responded to a report of an explosion around 12:26 p.m.